-Joakim Book holds a masters degree from the University of Oxford and was a visiting scholar at the American Institute for Economic Research in the fall of 2018.
+Joakim Book holds a masters degree from the University of Oxford and has been a visiting scholar at the American Institute for Economic Research in 2018 and 2019.

 It happened sometime after the crisis of 1847.